Excerpt: "A Woman Named Mary Frances"

 Introduction

-I was introduced to her through her niece and my friend, Virginia Standifer.
-With joy in her voice and love in her eyes, Virginia called me over one day after Sunday service and said “This is my Aunt Frances.”
+I was introduced to her through her niece and my friend Virginia Standifer.
+With joy in her voice and love in her eye, Virginia called me over one day after Sunday service and said “This is my Aunt Frances.”

 I recalled looking upon the petite, stylish, café au lait-hued woman of both age and stature; her eyes bright with life and the smile warm on her face and something in my soul shifted.
 I had never met her before, knew nothing of her, but meeting her touched my spirit in such a way that I didn’t do what I’d normally do when introduced to someone’s relative by title.
 I didn’t ask her last name.
 I simply said: “Aunt Frances…can I call you that?”